The Donor Bill of Rights

 Personal information is shared for the following business purposes:

-Donations: NEADS uses a vendor called Give Direct to process donations made through this website.
+Donations: NEADS uses a vendor called Give Direct and a vendor called Classy to process donations made through this website.

 Purchases: NEADS uses a vendor called Lightspeed to process its online, in house and offsite gift shop purchases.